Interlisp/Interlisp.github.io/README.md

   - `--cleanDestinationDir` — clears `./public` directory to avoid stale artifacts
 - Uses the GitHub `upload-pages-artifact` action to package and store the `./public` directory contents for deployment

-**3. `deploy` — Deploy to GitHub Pages**
+**4. `deploy` — Deploy to GitHub Pages**

 Takes the output of the build step and deploys it to GitHub Pages using the GitHub `deploy-pages` action.
+Skipped on pull requests.

 ### Environment Variables